swapnil9595/QuickBase-Demo/README.md

 If the default value is not one of the choices, it gets added to the list of choices when the field is saved.

 3) Added a button that allows the builder to clear the form and start fresh.
 The submit button creates json object and post it to http://www.mocky.io/v2/566061f21200008e3aabd919.
-It log the post data to the console.
+It logs the post data to the console.